codecapsules-io/codecapsules-docs/docs/tutorials/image-api.md

 Luckily, some programming knowledge can help us out, by automating the task and giving us free time to do things like more programming!

-In this tutorial, we'll build an [HTTP REST API](https://www.restapitutorial.com)to create composite images for social media.
+In this tutorial, we'll build an [HTTP REST API](https://www.restapitutorial.com) to create composite images for social media.

 ## Overview and Requirements

 You'll need the following services and software setup for this tutorial

-- [Git](https://git-scm.com) setup and installed, and a registered [GitHub account](https://github.com).
+- [Git](https://git-scm.com) installed and setup, and a registered [GitHub account](https://github.com).
 - [Node.js](https://nodejs.org/) installed
 - A registered [Code Capsules](https://codecapsules.io) account.
 - An IDE or text editor to create the project in.
 This tutorial was made using [Visual Studio Code](https://code.visualstudio.com), but feel free to use any tool you like.